How does Rice Graduate Housing select residents from the housing applicants?

 Is a room deposit required to reserve a space?

 Yes.
-Applicants are required to submit a $400 security deposit and $65 application fee as part of the complete application process.
+Applicants are required to submit a $400 security deposit and a $65 application fee (non-refundable) as part of the complete application process.

-Acceptable payment methods are: checks, credit card or money orders made payable to “Rice University” only.
+Acceptable payment methods are: checks, credit cards, or money orders made payable to “Rice University” only.
 All checks and money orders should be denominated in U.S. dollars.